BhosaleAniket/COGS118B-Final-Project/README.md

 This project aims to explore the application of Spectral Clustering methods to perform Optical Character Recognition (OCR).

-To achieve the aformentioned problem, we created a model architecture that comined both unsupervised and supervised learning strategies.
+To achieve the aforementioned problem, we created a model architecture that comined both unsupervised and supervised learning strategies.

 The unsupervised stage consists of spectral clustering pre-processing combined with a feature transformation.